InfyniteHeap/InfyniteHeap/README.md

 * In ***Honkai: Star Rail***, I am *[**Ruan Mei**](https://honkai-star-rail.fandom.com/wiki/Ruan_Mei) main*.
 Such this elegant but crazy biology talent deeply touched me.

-If you want to contact me, send me an email is ok.😉
+If you want to contact me, send me emails are welcome!😉